 In a pinch, you could use a bag of mixed vegetables instead of the individual packages of peas and corn.
 The veggie choices are pretty much at your discretion.

-12 oz. package kielbasa sausage – Sliced.
-Whole Foods has one that is minimally processed and clean.
+Kielbasa sausage – Sliced.
+Whole Foods has one that is minimally processed with clean ingredients.
 Use the best quality sausage you can find/afford.

-2 cups beef broth – Or use chicken broth if you opt for ground turkey instead of beef.
+Beef broth – Or use chicken broth if you opt for ground turkey instead of beef.
 Just make sure there is no sugar added, regardless of the type of broth you use.
-This is most commonly listed as destrose in the ingredient list.
+This is most commonly listed as dextrose in the ingredient list.
 Remember, anything ending in “ose” is a sugar.